 Aquaculture is characterized by proprietary systems

 According to the company, this is more than a system launch.
 This is the start of a new collaborative arena in the aquaculture world.
 The aquaculture industry has been and is unfortunately still characterized by proprietary solutions.

 Over the years, several small and large companies have supplied various software and management systems for mechanical equipment to aquaculture companies globally.
 Unfortunately, it has also been the case that the software is not designed for information exchange.
 If you previously bought a camera from Steinsvik, you could only use Steinsvik’s own software to access the built-in environmental sensors.
 The same applies to other companies’ sensor solutions or feeding systems.

-According to Torsvik, the three experienced companies within ScaleAQ are now working together towards a goal to solve industry challenges through innovation.
-With the launch of FeedStation 2.0, he believes they prove that they are taking feedback from small and large aquaculture companies seriously.
+The three experienced companies within ScaleAQ are now working together towards a goal to solve industry challenges through innovation.
+With the launch of FeedStation 2.0, they prove that they are taking feedback from small and large aquaculture companies seriously.

-– In our close dialogue with almost every part of the aquaculture industry, we have seen that closed systems give less choice.
-We had to ask ourselves the question; why is it that the same software can’t work with all types of central feeding systems?
+In ScaleAQ’s close dialogue with almost every part of the aquaculture industry, they have seen that closed systems give less choice.
+They had to ask themselves the question; why is it that the same software can’t work with all types of central feeding systems?